kbase/narrative/docs/testing.md

 JavaScript tests follow the common Test Spec idiom.
 Here, we create a new spec file for each JavaScript module.
 These all live under `test/unit/spec` in roughly the same subdirectory as found under `kbase-extension/static/kbase/js`.
 There's an example spec in `test/unit/specTemplate.js` - you can just copy this to a new module, and modify to fit your needs.

-#### ***Front End Integration***
+#### ***Frontend Integration Tests***

 Integration tests are done using [webdriver.io](https://webdriver.io).
-The test scripts are written in Javascript and all resemble the common Mocha style.
+The test scripts are written in JavaScript and all resemble the common Mocha style.
 These tests are all under `test/integration/spec`.
 It's helpful for each of these files to include the `wdioUtils.js` module in `test/integration`.
 For each view that requires authentication (i.e. most of them), be sure to start your test with the async `login` function provided by that module.
 An example spec file might look like:

 ```javascript
 const Utils = require('../wdioUtils');